jsalt2020-asrdiar/jsalt2020_simulate/README.md

 # Introduction
 The aim of this project is to provide a set of tools for generating training data for speech separation models.
+This data generator was used in our prior work on LibriCSS [1].

+[1] Z. Chen et al., "Continuous speech separation: dataset and analysis," ICASSP 2020 - 2020 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Barcelona, Spain, 2020, accepted for publication.

 ## Prerequisites
 The following Python packages need to be installed in advance.